Prasant2020/Non-maven-project/README.md

-non-maven project created using command prompt in windows. mvn archetype:generate command was used to create this non-mavenproject
+Non-maven project created using command line interface. mvn archetype:generate command was used to create this non-maven project.